zulip/zulip/docs/mypy.md

 should already be installed inside the Python 3 virtualenv at `zulip-py3-venv` (mypy only supports Python 3).

+If you'd like to install just the version of `mypy` that we're using (useful if e.g. you want `mypy` installed on your laptop outside the Vagrant guest), you can do that with `pip install -r requirements/mypy.txt`.

 ## Running mypy on Zulip's code locally

 To run mypy on Zulip's python code, run the command: